Various Risk Metrics

 Once you set the aspiration level, you will see the metric "Roy's safety first rule" available in the metrics panel.

 When you watch a movie, if you can predict the sequence of events, then you do not feel any suspense and eventually, do not enjoy the movie, right?
 How do you measure the suspense of a movie?
 You will say, the less you can predict, the more suspense you will feel.
 Right?

 That is the idea of Entropy.
-Entropy is a metric that measures how less you can predict from random variable outcomes.
+Entropy is a metric that measures how little you can predict from random variable outcomes.
 "Probability" measures how likely one uncertain state can occur.
-And the Entropy measures the degree of uncertainties in a Random variable.
+And Entropy measures the degree of uncertainties in a Random variable.
+In another word, it measures the level of surprise.
 A Uniform Probability Distribution has the highest entropy because every possible outcome in that distribution has an equal chance to happen so you will always be in suspense with a uniform probability distribution.
 But what about a Normal Distribution?
-Using a normal distribution, outcomes are highly predictable around the Mean, so a Normal Probability distribution has a lower entropy than a uniform probability distribution.
+Using a normal distribution, outcomes are highly predictable around the Mean, so a Normal Probability distribution has lower entropy than a uniform probability distribution.

 Named after Boltzmann's Η-theorem, Shannon defined the entropy Η of a discrete random variable X as

 Where b is the base of the logarithm used.
-In the Decision Tree Software, we used the base = Euler's number e.
-The unit of entropy with base e is "nats".
+In the Decision Tree Software, you can change the base as "e", "2" or "10" by changing the unit as nat, Shannon, or Hart.

 Value at Risk